f4exb/sdrdaemon/README.md

       - LNA gain: _32 dB_
       - VGA gain: _24 dB_
       - Decimation: 2^_3_ = 8; thus stream sample rate is 400 kHz
-      - Position of center frequency: _1_ is supradyne (decimation around fc/4)
+      - Position of center frequency: _1_ is supra-dyne (decimation around fc/4)
   - BladeRF: `./sdrdaemon -t bladerf -I 192.168.1.3 -D 9090 -c freq=433900000,srate=3200000,lgain=6,v1gain=6,v2gain=3,decim=3,bw=2500000,fcpos=1`
     - Use BladeRF device #0
     - Destination address for the data is: `192.168.1.3`
     - Using UDP port `9090` for the data (it is the default anyway)
     - Using TCP port `9091` to listen to configuration commands (it is the default anyway)
     - Startup configuration: